StockSharp/doc/en/topics/api/candles/candle_creation_by_the_instruments_basket.md

 To create candles for [ContinuousSecurity](xref:StockSharp.Algo.ContinuousSecurity), [WeightedIndexSecurity](xref:StockSharp.Algo.WeightedIndexSecurity), or [ExpressionIndexSecurity](xref:StockSharp.Algo.Expressions.ExpressionIndexSecurity), the same subscription mechanism is used as for regular [Security](xref:StockSharp.BusinessEntities.Security) instruments.

-Below is an example of creating 1-minute candles for the GZM5 - LKM5 spread:
+Below is an example of creating 1-minute candles for the AAPL - MSFT spread:

 ```cs
 private Connector _connector;